Flavour Invariants of the N Higgs Doublet Model: Flavour Invariants

 In the SM, matrices with both sides living on the left-space can be constructed from the $M_u$, and $M_d$ mass matrices as

 The 10 physical Yukawa parameters can be obtained from the flavour invariants \cite{Branco:1987mj,Bento:2023owf},

+As can be seen from equations \ref{simplification invariants SM} and \ref{invariants expression eigenvalues} of the appendix, the invariants containing traces of $H_u$ ($H_d$) alone can be simplified to expressions composed exclusively of the quark masses.
+Since those algebraic expressions are all independent from each other and the invariants are equal in number to the parameters, 3 up-type (down-type) quark masses, the invariants are independent from each other, and these parameters can be recovered from the values of the invariants.

+Using equations \ref{simplification invariants SM} and \ref{invariants expression angles}, the invariants containing both $H_u$ and $H_d$ can be written in terms of the quark masses and CKM parameters.
+Since the quark masses have already been determined from the previous invariants, and since the algebraic expressions of the remaining invariants are all independent from each other and equal in number to the CKM parameters, these invariants are independent from each other and from the previous ones, and these parameters can be computed from the remaining SM invariants.

-The expressions of these traces in terms of the quark masses and CKM parameters are written in the appendix.
-The up-type (down-type) quark masses can be recovered from the traces of $H_u$ ($H_d$) alone, while the CKM parameters can be recovered from the traces involving both matrices.
-A further invariant, which is dependent on the 10 invariants in Eq.~\eqref{SM_10_invariants}, was introduced by Jarlskog in order to probe directly CP violation in a basis invariant way \cite{Jarlskog:1985ht}.
+A further invariant, whose magnitude is completely determined by the 10 invariants in Eq.~\eqref{SM_10_invariants}, but whose sign carries new information, was introduced by Jarlskog in order to probe directly CP violation in a basis invariant way \cite{Jarlskog:1985ht}.

 For an extended Yukawa Lagrangian with $N$ scalar doublets, it will be relevant to define additional matrices